 By Jennifer Curtis, 1 5/8 inch wide.
 5.5 inches with a 1 inch opening. $950.
 The square wire heavy-gauge bracelets are also $410.
 Beautifully, meticulously made.
 (ALL IN TUCSON)

 Repoussé bracelet by Wanesia Spry Misquadace.
 1 inch wide.
 5.75 inches with a 1 inch opening. $300.
 Two inlaid bracelets by Tim Yazzie, an excellent very versatile silversmith who lives in Tucson now - so we are looking forward to carrying more of his work.
-5/8 inch wide and $375 each.
+5/8 inch wide and $375 each -the top one is sold.
 (ALL IN TUCSON)

 Three overlay bracelets, top to bottom: by Kee Yazzie, Navajo.
 3/4 inch wide.
 SOLD .
 With a central flower motif, by Jason Takala Jr., Hopi.
 5/8 inch wide. $350. and the bottom one by Peter Nelson, Navajo.
 3/4 inch wide. $225